 The company has featured on several key high-growth lists, including The Regtech 100 and The FinTech 50.
 It has over 150 employees in London and New York offices.

 Tessian develops AI software designed to detect phishing, unauthorised and misdirected emails, aiming to prevent cybersecurity threats.
 The software works specifically on email security to avoid human error.
 By detecting unauthorised data sharing and flagging potential security threats, Tessian reduces operational risk and prevents data breaches for numerous clients across the financial services, law, and tech sectors.

 Tessian has raised £44.4m from Accel, Amadeus Capital, Balderton Capital, Crane Ventures, LocalGlobe, Walking Ventures, Winton Investment, Latitude Investment, and Sequoia Capital.
 It also received a £100k grant from the UK project for Artificial Intelligence Email Security.

 The company has just over 150 employees and is actively expanding currently, with offices in London, Boston, and San Francisco.

 Tractable develops AI software designed to analyse photos of accidents and disasters— from car accidents to natural disasters—so that data-based estimations for repair costs can be calculated.
 The idea is that, by increasing the speed of damage assessment, the next steps of rebuilding and settling claims can be that much quicker.

-The company has raised £40.8m across four funding rounds, from Insight Partners, Acequia Capital, Entrepreneurs First, Georgian Partners, Ignition Partners, Plug and Play Tech Center, and Zetta Venture Partners.
-Tractable is headquartered in Islington, with offices in New York City and Tokyo and around 170 full-time employees.
+The company has raised £40.8m across four funding rounds, from Insight Partners, Entrepreneur First, Ignition Partners, and Zetta Venture Partners, among others.
+Tractable is headquartered in Islington, with offices in New York City and Tokyo.

 Total funds raised: £39.4m